sharovatov/teamlead/articles/rational_improvement_en.md

 If people are willing to provide information, information is likely to start to flow.

-This information needs to processed.
+This information needs to be processed.

 Imagine the situation when everyone brings every bit of information to discuss.
 Chaos?
 It certainly is.